Advancing Racial Equity In Philanthropy, Non-Profit, and Fundraising

 Can I promote my organization or business during my presentation?

-All keynote, plenary sessions, and workshops are non-commercial and may not be used as promotional opportunities.
+All keynote, plenary sessions, panel discussions, and workshops are non-commercial and may not be used as promotional opportunities.
 Speakers will not solicit any business or promote products or services during the plenary panels and workshop sessions.

 Can I gather attendee/participant contact information?